-REF DESCRIPTION CATEGORY APPROVER EX1 Approving capital scheme details prior to the placement of any initial order/contract to start on site or commit to purchase a service.
-Unconditional Service Director Such approval shall reference back to the 'three categories' of approvals agreed in the 'Annual Approval of The Capital Programme Report' or other such report where Conditional Service Director and CFO to agree conditions have been me Council agreed The Capital Programme.
-The three categories of approval are Unconditional, Conditional, Requires subsequent Cabinet approval - in most cases the agreed Capital Programme is only a broad Requires subsequent Cabinet / cabinet member allocation of funding and not approval to proceed (unless the 'unconditional' category was approved by Council. approval REF DESCRIPTION LIMIT / VALUE / THRESHOLD APPROVER EX2 Approving placement of orders (any commitments including contract award letters) with suppliers/contractors for goods and services Any value Service Director EX3 Receiving and receipting goods, services and works Any value Service Director EX4 Approving payment of invoices or contract stage payments (where the corporate purchasing system has not been used) Any value Service Director EX5 Approving expenditure on P- Cards+ Individual transaction limit Up to £1000 Service Director Monthly transaction limit Up to £5000 Service Director Variations to transaction limits above (individual or monthly) Any variation CFO EX6 Approving individual client cash floats (exceptional use) (client cash floats should Up to £500 Service Director not be confused with petty cash which have been abolished) Over £500 Service Director and CFO EX7 Approving 'Emergency expenditure' - incurring such expenditure by any means that is reasonable in the circumstances Any value Any one of the following in rank order (in response to a major civil emergency, disaster or similar such event) BCP Gold Commander, Chief Executive, any Corporate Director, CFO, MO EX8 Approving all expenditure on salaries, wages, allowances and expenses, for establishment posts, in compliance with the Council's HR policies Any value Service Director
+EXPE EXPENDITURE (all approvals assume the availability of an approved budget/allocation, except EX7) REF DESCRIPTION CATEGORY APPROVER EX1 Approving capital scheme details prior to the placement of any initial order/contract to start on site or commit to purchase a service.
+Unconditional Service Director Such approval shall reference back to the 'three categories' of approvals agreed in the 'Annual Approval of The Capital Programme Report' or other such report where Conditional Service Director and CFO to agree conditions have been met Council agreed The Capital Programme.
+The three categories of approval are Unconditional, Conditional, Requires subsequent Cabinet approval - in most cases the agreed Capital Programme is only a broad allocation of funding and not approval to proceed (unless the 'unconditional' category was approved by Council.
+Requires subsequent approval Cabinet / cabinet member REF DESCRIPTION LIMIT / VALUE / THRESHOLD APPROVER EX2 Approving expenditure commitments with suppliers / contractors for the supply of goods, services or works, in the form of Purchase Orders, contract award letters and/or signing contacts.
+Any value Service Director EX3 Receiving and receipting goods, services and works Any value Service Director EX4 Approving payment of invoices or contract stage payments (where the corporate purchasing system has not been used) Any value Service Director EX5 Approving expenditure on P-Cards+ Individual transaction limit Up to £1000 Service Director Monthly transaction limit Up to £5000 Service Director Variations to transaction limits above (individual or monthly) Any variation CFO EX6 Approving individual client cash floats (exceptional use) (client cash floats should Up to £500 Service Director not be confused with petty cash which have been abolished) Over £500 Service Director and CFO EX7 Approving 'Emergency expenditure' - incurring such expenditure by any means that is reasonable in the circumstances Any value Any one of the following in rank order (in response to a major civil emergency, disaster or similar such event) BCP Gold Commander, Chief Executive, any Corporate Director, CFO, MO EX8 Approving all expenditure on salaries, wages, allowances and expenses, for establishment posts, in compliance with the Council's HR policies Any value Service Director rm p-card means purchasing card, payment card, credit card or whatever card type BCP Counces not apply to pre-loaded cards which must be approved by the CFO il chooses to use.